meilisearch/specifications/text/0033-logging.md

 | index              | Index name of the log                                                                          |
 | inner_queries      | Contains an object for each performed query with the `indexName`, `queryID`, `offset`, and `userToken` |
 > Source: ***[Algolia documentation](https://www.algolia.com/doc/api-reference/api-methods/get-logs/)***

 #### TypeSense

 TypeSense makes no mention of logs in its documentation.
-However, the tracing policy seems to be in verbose mode and give a lot of more or less relevant information.
+However, the tracing policy seems to be in verbose mode and gives a lot of more or less relevant information.

 ```
 typesense_1     | I20210403 01:06:33.688689     1 typesense_server_utils.cpp:301] Starting Typesense 0.19.0